itisameerkhan/reactjs-learning/README.md

 # ReactJS Specific Repository

-This Repositort contains all about ReactJS including materials, links, hooks, custom hooks, libraries and more.
+This Repository contains all about ReactJS including materials, Interview Quesions, links, hooks, custom hooks, libraries and more.

 ---